davidsneighbour/kollitsch.dev/content/gohugo/pwa/index.md

 summary: ""
 date: 2022-07-28T20:50:54+07:00
 publishDate: 2022-07-28T20:50:54+07:00
-lastmod: 2024-09-09T11:07:22.416Z
+lastmod: 2024-11-30T04:51:23+07:00
 resources:
 - src: header-card.png
 tags:
 - gohugo
 - component
 - seo
 aliases:
 - /components/hugo-pwa
 ---

-This is a Hugo theme component with helpers to convert your static [GoHugo](https://gohugo.io/) website into a [PWA](https://web.dev/progressive-web-apps/).
+This is a Hugo theme component with helpers to convert your static [GoHugo](https://gohugo.io/) website into a [Progressive Web App (PWA)](https://web.dev/progressive-web-apps/).

+> [!IMPORTANT]
-This is work in progress and while many parts are already working, some changes to the setup will occur.
-Please watch the releases of this repository to be alerted about changes.
+> This module is a work in progress.
+While many parts are already working, some changes to the setup might occur depending on changes to the standards and features of the used browsers.
+Please watch the releases of this repository to be alerted about breaking changes.

 ## Features

+* :heavy_check_mark: simple PWA setup
-- :heavy_check_mark: Favicon for apps and sites
+* :heavy_check_mark: Favicon for apps and sites
-- :heavy_check_mark: simple PWA setup
+* :heavy_check_mark: Webmanifest creation
-- :x: Happy Google lighthouse testing
+* :x: Happy Google lighthouse testing
-- :x: Improvements for easier "drop in" to other websites/modules
+* :x: Improvements for easier "drop in" to other websites/modules
-- :x: Add layout system for offline page creation
+* :x: Add layout system for offline page creation
-- :x: Add configuration system
+* :x: Add configuration system
-- :x: improve configuration of implemented functionality in the service worker
+* :x: improve configuration of implemented functionality in the service worker
-- :x: add detailed documentation for all configuration options
+* :x: add detailed documentation for all configuration options

 ## Configuration

-To make this component work you need to add the manifest to your _home_ output formats in `config.toml`:
+To make this component work you need to add the manifest to your _home_ output format in `hugo.toml` or `config/_default/outputs.toml`.
+The location of this configuration depends on your configuration setup.

+For `hugo.toml`:

 ```toml
 [outputs]
 home = [ "manifest" ]
 ```

-or in `config/_default/outputs.toml`:
+For `config/_default/outputs.toml`:

 ```toml
 home = [ "manifest"]